Katie Chapman: International career

 In September 2013, after Powell had been sacked, Chapman gave an interview to BBC Radio 5 Live in which she lamented her treatment.
 Chapman recalled that she asked for time off to look after her children in a brief conversation with Powell, only to receive an e-mail cancelling her central contract three hours later.
 She clarified that she had never retired from international football and that she still wanted to return and win 100 caps.

-Powell's successor Mark Sampson eventually recalled Champman to the national team squad in February 2015, for a friendly against the United States in Milton Keynes.
-In May 2015 Sampson confirmed Chapman in his final squad for the 2015 FIFA Women's World Cup, to be hosted in Canada.
-During the tournament Chapman celebrated her 33rd birthday and her husband and three sons flew out for a surprise visit.
+Powell's successor Mark Sampson eventually recalled Chapman to the national team squad in February 2015, for a friendly against the United States in Milton Keynes.
+In May 2015, Sampson confirmed Chapman in his final squad for the 2015 FIFA Women's World Cup, to be hosted in Canada.
+During the tournament, Chapman celebrated her 33rd birthday and her husband and children flew out for a surprise visit.
 Despite her selection she made further public criticisms of the FA's ongoing lack of childcare arrangements.
 England eventually finished in third place after Chapman, starting her fifth match of the tournament, helped them beat Germany 1–0 in the bronze medal play-off.

 Chapman's final appearance for England came in April 2016.
-In September 2017 she accused Sampson of leaving her out of the national team because she was getting divorced.
+In September 2017, she accused Sampson of leaving her out of the national team because she was getting divorced.

-She was allotted 132 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.
+She was allotted 132 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England's inaugural international.

 Great Britain Olympic

-In June 2012 Chapman was not included in the final 18-player Great Britain squad for the 2012 London Olympics.
+In June 2012, Chapman was not included in the final 18-player Great Britain squad for the 2012 London Olympics.
 She had made the 35-player longlist but was hurt and disappointed to be overlooked for the event in her home city.
 Chapman felt that her decision to withdraw from the England squad had caused Hope Powell – who managed Great Britain as well as England – to leave her out.

 Personal life

-Chapman has three sons with former husband Mark Wilkinson, a construction worker she met while he coached at Millwall Lionesses.
-In 2002–03 Chapman sat out Fulham's treble winning season while pregnant with Harvey, but returned in August 2003 and played in the FA Women's Community Shield win over Doncaster Belles.
+Chapman has three children with former husband Mark Wilkinson, a construction worker she met while he coached at Millwall Lionesses.
+In the 2002–03 season, Chapman sat out Fulham's treble winning season while pregnant with her first child, but returned in August 2003 and played in the FA Women's Community Shield win over Doncaster Belles.

-As of January 2008, Chapman announced she was pregnant with Riley, and as a result played no further part in Arsenal's 2007–08 season.
-Riley was born on 8 July.
-Chapman returned to Arsenal for the 2008–09 season and assisted in their 5–1 victory over Nottingham Forest Ladies, in Carlton, on 18 September.
-She divorced Mark in 2016.
+In January 2008, Chapman announced she was pregnant with her second child, and as a result played no further part in Arsenal's 2007–08 season.
+Chapman returned to Arsenal for the 2008–09 season and assisted in their 5–1 victory over Nottingham Forest, in Carlton, on 18 September.
+She divorced Wilkinson in 2016.

 Chapman is a lifelong supporter of Millwall, and has trained as a beautician.
-Katie has a twin, Sophie, who she played alongside at Millwall Lionesses.
+She has a twin, Sophie, who she played alongside at Millwall Lionesses.